Dylan Carlson Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- Gore (3-5) gets the starting nod for the Nationals in his 15th start of the season.
-He's put together a 3.74 ERA in 74 2/3 innings pitched, with 87 strikeouts.
+- In his last time out on Friday against the Miami Marlins, the righty tossed 4 1/3 innings, giving up five earned runs while surrendering seven hits.

-- His last time out came on Friday against the Houston Astros, when the lefty went 5 2/3 scoreless innings while giving up four hits.
+- The 31-year-old has put up an ERA of 4.50, with 6.9 strikeouts per nine innings, in 14 games this season.
+Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.